shiuandai/Hometown-Homepage/README.md

 ![Fonts](/images/fonts.png)

-Fonts are an essential part of every design, they shouldn’t be chosen without discernment.
-Choosing the wrong font for a project could have financial and legal impacts.
+Fonts are an essential part of every design.

 It is recommended to ask your client to buy these fonts to avoid possible future issues and take into consideration the condition of use.
 Some webfonts are limited in terms of pageviews and can’t be hosted ([Understanding Webfont Licensing Structures](https://aeolidia.com/understanding-webfont-licensing-structures/)).